 A multisensory exploration of the manufacturing experience, from concept to highway.
 Filled with jaw-dropping special effects, from “floating” 3D laser projection mapping and high-energy audio to a breathtaking behind-the-wheel finale.

 View the ground-breaking living roof from our 80-foot-high Observation Deck.

 Assembly Plant Walking Tour

-See where the new Ford F-150s are assembled in a new lean and flexible manufacturing plant.
+See where the new military grade aluminum-alloy body Ford F-150s are assembled in a lean and flexible manufacturing plant.
 Visitors will have the opportunity to view the final assembly process from an elevated walkway.

 Variable time: 30-45 minutes

 View five historic vehicles made at the Rouge, hop in a new F-150, and visit our Factory Store.

 Public tours begin on the historic grounds of The Henry Ford with busses departing for the Factory Tour every 20 minutes from 9:20am–3pm.
 Busses return regularly from the Visitor Center with the last bus returning to The Henry Ford at 5pm.